pretix/pretix-docs/docs/tutorial/event.md

 {% include "note-short-form.md" %}

-We also have to pick a start time and a currency for your event.
+The start time and the currency for our event are mandatory information.
-Our start time is the fourth of June, 2027.
-Our event's currency is the Euro.
+We're going to put the fourth of June, 2027, into the start time field and we're going to choose the Euro in the currency drop-down menu.

 Since we already know the location for our event, we're going to put that location into pretix now.
 This is an optional step.